 - A notice must be sent by the trustee to the beneficiaries when a gift is made to the trust.

 - The notice must state the amount of the gift.

 - The notice must state that the beneficiaries have a right to withdraw the amount of each gift for up to 30 days after the gift is made.

-- The right to withdraw begins immediately after the gift is made.
+- The right to withdraw begins immediately upon the gift being made.

 - The notice should state that if the beneficiary does not withdraw the gift within the 30-day period, the withdrawal right lapses.
 The money then remains in the trust until it is distributed according to the trust terms.

-Crummey notices are a crucial part of the administration of a trust because they are necessary in order to classify the gift as a “completed gift” for tax purposes.
-Unless a gift is considered “completed,” it will not qualify for the annual gift tax exclusion.
-Fortunately, trustees are allowed to seek assistance when drafting Crummey notices and for the administration of Crummey trusts.
+Crummey notices are crucial for the administration of a trust because they are necessary to classify the gift as a “completed gift” for tax purposes.
+If a gift is not considered “completed,” it will not qualify for the annual gift tax exclusion.
+Fortunately, trustees are allowed to seek assistance when drafting Crummey notices and administering Crummey trusts.
 To learn more, we encourage you to contact us today at (714) 282-7488.